VincentAuriau/Tennis-Prediction/README.md

 # Tennis-Prediction Repository

 The goal of this project is to predict the outcome of a tennis match using the data of both players.
-The data used comes from https://github.com/JeffSackmann.
+The data used comes from [Jeff Sackmann's repository](https://github.com/JeffSackmann).

 ## Installation